microsoft/FluidFramework/docs/content/docs/data-structures/sequence.md

 ## How Collaboration Works

-Like other data structures the sequences are eventually consistent which means all collaborators will end up in the same final state, however, the intermediate states seen by each collaborator may not be seen by other collaborators.
+The Fluid sequence data structures are eventually consistent, which means all collaborators will end up in the same final state.
+However, the intermediate states seen by each collaborator may not be seen by other collaborators.
 These intermediate states occur when two or more collaborators modify the same position in the sequence which results in a conflict.